interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 ### flight_intents

 FlightIntentsResource that provides at least 2 flight intents.
-The first flight intent will be used for the successfully-planned flight and the second flight will be used for the failed flight.
-Therefore, the second flight must intersect the first flight.
+The first flight intent will be planned normally and then the second flight will be planned on top of the first flight.
+Therefore, the second flight must intersect the first flight, and the second flight must have higher priority than the first flight.

 ### flight_planners

 FlightPlannersResource that provides exactly 2 flight planners (USSs).
 The first flight planner will successfully plan the first flight.
-The second flight planner will unsuccessfully attempt to plan the second flight.
+The second flight planner successfully plan the second, higher-priority flight over the first one.

 ### dss